 CFC reporting.
 What owners of controlled foreign companies need to know.

-In this regard, we would like to share information on this issue, draw the attention of foreign company owners to the existing legal requirements regarding CFCs and help them avoid possible fines in the future.
+In this regard, we would like to share information on this issue, draw the attention of foreign company owners to the existing legal requirements regarding CFC and help them avoid possible fines in the future.

-We would like to remind you that starting from January 01, 2024, all tax residents of Ukraine (individuals and legal entities) who have influence and control over foreign companies (own foreign companies) should pay attention to this issue and submit relevant reports on all controlled foreign companies (CFCs) owned by them to the tax authorities of Ukraine.
+We remind you that starting from January 01, 2024, all tax residents of Ukraine (individuals and legal entities) who have influence and control over foreign companies (own foreign companies) should pay attention to this issue and submit relevant reports on all controlled foreign companies (CFCs) owned by them to the tax authorities of Ukraine.

 What is a CFC?

-A controlled foreign company (hereinafter referred to as a CFC) is any legal entity registered in a foreign state or territory that is recognized as being under the control of a Ukrainian individual or a Ukrainian legal entity in accordance with the rules set forth in the Tax Code.
+A controlled foreign company (hereinafter referred to as CFC) is any legal entity registered in a foreign state or territory that is recognized as being under the control of a Ukrainian individual or a Ukrainian legal entity in accordance with the rules set forth in the Tax Code.

 In simple words, if a resident of Ukraine owns a share in a foreign company, he/she is obliged to ensure the preparation of financial statements of such company and submit the relevant reports to the State Tax Service of Ukraine.